TarunM1012/F1_database/README.md

 - **Authentication**: JWT (JSON Web Tokens)
 - **External APIs**: Open-Meteo (weather), NewsData.io (news)

-## Support

-If you encounter issues:

-1. Check the troubleshooting section above
-2. Verify all prerequisites are installed
-3. Check that MySQL is running
-4. Verify database credentials in `backend/config.env`
-5. Check terminal/console for error messages
-6. See `DATABASE_SETUP.md` for database-specific issues

 ## License

 MIT License - feel free to use this project for learning and development.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-**Happy Coding! 🏎️💨**